How to Apply: International Undergraduates

 - This is extremely important to your academic success and your commitment to maintaining good immigration status during your stay in the United States.

-PNW is happy to offer health insurance to students through Anthem Blue Cross Blue Shield Medical and Prescription Drug Plan.
+PNW is happy to offer health insurance to students through UnitedHealthcare Student Resources, administered by Academic Health Programs (AHP).
 Coverage includes medical and prescription drug, as well as limited vision and dental.

 All international undergraduate and graduate students who are registered, regardless of credit hours, or in an approved professional certificate program must enroll in the mandatory university health insurance plan unless you meet the criteria for a waiver.